-Update 9th October 2014: Wow, a pretty interesting wave of feedback to this blog post so far.
+Update 9th October 2014: An interesting wave of feedback to this blog post so far.
 On the DigitalOcean side I had a single, “thanks for sharing your experiences,” note.
 Friendly, perfect.

 From GoDaddy, I’ve had a total of six emails so far including: a request to see my source code; a request to go directly into the server to look at my code (received at 11.20pm last night, when I was asleep); before I had a chance to respond, a further note that they’d gone in, accessed my code and modified my database, adding an index without my approval (received just before midnight, around 25 mins after the initial request which I hadn’t agreed to); a further, slightly grumpy email asking for a retraction of this blog post; and a final email retracting the request for a retraction.
 Exhausting!